- Home

 Primary materials are scarcely exploited.

-No decoupling of growth – resources, hence degrowth to preserve resources.
+No decoupling of growth and resources, hence sobriety to preserve life.

 The price of carbon is high, which turns the page on fossil energy.